Animal symbolism in Chinese art 兽 shòu

 Glazed animal sculptures on the palace roof of the Forbidden City, Beijing

-All animals are classified into five groups: scaled animals are led by the dragon, naked creatures by man, furry animals by the unicorn, feathered birds by the phoenix and shelled creatures by the turtle.
-As there are five classes and there are also five directions they are associated with each other: dragon: east; phoenix: south; unicorn: west; turtle: north and humans: center.
+Animals are classified into five groups: scaled animals are led by the dragon, naked creatures by man, furry animals by the unicorn, feathered birds by the phoenix and shelled creatures by the turtle.
+As there are five classes of animals and there are also five directions they are associated with each other: dragon: east; phoenix: south; unicorn: west; turtle: north and humans: center.

 Another set of five animals are the five noxious creatures: snake, centipede, scorpion (or spider), gecko (or lizard) and toad.
 Here are some animals that are noted for their symbolism in Chinese art:

 Ant 蚂蚁 mǎ yǐ

 Ants are hard-working and well-ordered.
 The second part of the name (yi) means righteous, denoting its apparent display of Confucian virtue which is homo-phonic with 义 (old form 義) yǐ ‘respectful manner’.

 The black ant was considered useful as it attacks the dreaded white ant (termite) 白蚁 bái yǐ which eats away at anything wooden.
 Although hard-working it is considered self-interested and so is sometimes used proverbially for selfishness.
 The ant is rarely portrayed symbolically in works of art.